 Generally, the sent one is: to bring glory and honor to the sender (5:23; 7:18), to do the sender’s will (4:34; 5:30, 38; 6:38-39) and works (5:36; 9:4), to speak the sender’s words (3:34; 7:16; 12:49; 14:10b, 24), and to be accountable to the sender (especially chap.
 17).
 He is to bear witness to the sender (5:36; 7:28 = 8:26), to represent the sender accurately (12:44-45; 13:20; 15:18-25), to exercise delegated authority (5:21-22, 27; 13:3; 17:2; 20:23), and finally, the sent one is to know the sender intimately (7:29; cf. 15:21; 17:8, 25), live in a close relationship with the sender (8:16, 18, 29; 16:32), and follow the sender’s example (13:16).
 (Köstenberger, 108)

-We can see from this analysis that the relationship between the sender and the sent one is primary in John’s gospel.
-When speaking of the incarnation, John uses other terms such as “the Word became flesh” (1:14) or “descended from heaven” (3:13).
+From this analysis, we can see that the relationship between the sender and the sent one is primary in John’s gospel.
+When speaking of the incarnation, John uses other terms such as “the Word became flesh” (Jn 1:14) or “descended from heaven” (Jn 3:13).

 John 20:21 is in the context of a resurrection appearance.
-Jesus has shown the disciples his hands and side (20:20), giving proof of the resurrection.
-Verse 21 is followed by the receiving of the Holy Spirit (20:22).
-He has now completed his work as the Lamb of God who takes away the sin of the world (1:29).
-Verse 23 relates the forgiveness of sins to this sending.
-Jesus Christ has accomplished what he was sent to do.
-Now we are sent to make his finished work known.
+Jesus has shown the disciples his hands and side (Jn 20:20), giving proof of the resurrection.
+Verse 21 is then followed by the receiving of the Holy Spirit (Jn 20:22).
+He has now completed his work as the Lamb of God who takes away the sin of the world (Jn 1:29).
+John 20:23 relates the forgiveness of sins to this sending.
+In summary, Jesus Christ has accomplished what he was sent to do.
+Given this reality, now the disciples are sent to make his finished work known.
 The sent one becomes the sender.
 Schnabel comments:

 The sending of the disciples by Jesus corresponds to the sending of Jesus by the Father: this entails that they should know Jesus as intimately as Jesus knows the Father (Jn 15:15; 17:7, 8, 25), be utterly dependent upon Jesus as the Son is dependent upon the Father (Jn 4:13-14; 15:7-8, 16), bring glory to Jesus and do his will as Jesus did the will of the Father (Jn 4:3; 5:30, 38), be obedient to Jesus and keep his word (Jn 14:21, 23-24; 15:14, 20; 17:6) make Jesus known and testify of him as Jesus made known the Father and bore witness of him (Jn 12:44, 45; 13:20).
 (Eckhard J. Schnabel, Early Christian Mission, volume 1, Downers Grove: IVP, 2004, p 280)